 In February 2018, the Eurasian Economic Union (EAEU) signed an Agreement on the common labeling system of goods with control (identification) signs in the Eurasian Economic Union.
-The Agreement aims to create a unified system whereby goods will be marked with a “means of identification”, i.e. a sign or code consisting of a machine-readable sequence of symbols on a bar code, a special Radio Frequency Identification tag or a “material carrier” which is mark that contains anti-counterfeit security elements.
+The Agreement aims to create a unified system whereby goods will be marked with a “means of identification”, i.e. a sign or code consisting of a machine-readable sequence of symbols on a bar code, a special Radio Frequency Identification tag or a “material carrier” which is a mark that contains anti-counterfeit security elements.
 Product identification information will be recorded in a single, central register to be established and maintained by the Eurasian Economic Commission.

 The Agreement marks a new approach to product labeling and traceability in the region.
 Russia is leading the members of the Union in introducing their own national implementation of the Agreement and has recently approved a number of key resolutions, while also launching the ‘Honest Mark’ Scheme.
 Currently, Russia has pilot projects in place to prepare the stakeholders for mandatory application of the ‘Honest Sign’ marking of certain priority products.